lmondada/dphil-thesis/content/05_parallel/02_eqsat.md

 slug = "sec:eqsat"
 +++

-Superoptimisation resolves half of the phase ordering problem: it stops the proliferation of a multitude of hardware or input specific passes, replacing it instead with one, extensible and unified local rewrite-based compiler platform.
-However, in a sense it makes the other half of the problem worse: instead of building a compilation pipeline from a library of manually written passes, superoptimising compilers must discover sequences of rewrites out of a much larger pool of automatically generated transformations!

-Equality saturation removes the phase ordering problem altogether.
-The technique was first proposed in @Tate2009.
-A modern implementation of it was presented in @Willsey2021.
+We provide a succinct introduction to equality saturation below, along with a discussion of the shortcomings of the method in the context of quantum computation and graph rewriting in general.
-We will provide a succinct introduction to equality saturation below, but recommend the presentation of @Willsey2021 to the interested reader, as well as its implementation @Willsey2025 and this blog discussion @Bernstein2024.
+For further details on equality saturation, we recommend the presentation of @Willsey2021 as well as its implementation @Willsey2025 and this blog discussion @Bernstein2024.
-Finally, in spite its theoretical origins, equality saturation is also (slowly) making it into production compilers @Fallin2022.

 Unlike a general purpose compiler utility, equality saturation is specifically a technique for term rewriting.